mhtattersall/mhtattersall/README.md

 👨🏼‍💻 I'm also a **technical instructor** and **advisor** who loves providing mentorship. </br></br>
 💬 Feel more than welcome to contact me if you need any help or want to discuss any software development topic! </br></br>

- <b><i>I truly believe that technology and software development has the power to change people's lives for the better.

 <br/>
 <hr />